How to Solve Code Integration Issues

 Here’s the problem: collections often contain complex or nested data.
 Make’s modules can handle these structures, but code modules struggle.
 They either expect simpler formats like arrays or objects, or they may not understand references or nested data structures that collections often use.
 Therefore, if you pass a collection directly to a code module, the code will fail.

 For example, if you pass a Fireflies meeting transcript directly to a JavaScript module to reformat it, the code won’t work.
 This is because the structure isn’t compatible, and the code will fail to interpret it entirely.
-Instead, Fireflies might output transcripts as an array of collections and each collection represents a sentence that contains metadata like:
+Instead, Fireflies might output transcripts as an array of collections, and each collection represents a sentence that contains metadata like:

 • Text: The content of the sentence.